A battle is under way for the last major town in the sweep to flush out Islamist militants

 The town is now back in Malian control.
 Its capture raised fears that militants would turn the vast region into a haven for terrorists.

-French-led troops now control the cities of Timbuktu and Gao, along with the swath in between that was an Islamist stronghold for almost a year, the French Defense Ministry said this week.
+In addition, French-led troops now control Timbuktu and Gao cities, and the swath in between that was an Islamist stronghold for almost a year, the French Defense Ministry said this week.

 “The French troops are being vivacious at Kidal airport, which was taken a little more than a day ago,” said Jean-Yves Le Drian, the French defense minister.
 “The weather conditions are such that the complement of the forces will take a bit more time to arrive, but that’s part of the risks of the desert.”

-Islamic extremists carved out a large portion of northern Mali last year, taking advantage of a chaotic situation after a military coup.
+Islamic extremists carved out a large portion of the north last year, taking advantage of a chaotic situation after a military coup.

 They banned music, smoking, drinking and watching sports on television, and destroyed historic tombs and shrines in the region.

 But with the French-led offensive sending the militants on the run, residents are once again roaming the streets without fear.

 France has 2,150 soldiers in Mali and 1,000 more troops supporting the operation from elsewhere.
 West African forces are expected to battle the militants alongside French troops.